Critical Distance and Acoustics

 In room accoustics in our reverberated field the early reflection on the near wall can create another “virtual” source and enter in Haas effect, it can be negative if the amplitude of this virtual source is too high.

-Calculating Your Ideal Listening Distance
+Appendix A: Calculating Your Ideal Listening Distance

 Experiment with different listening distances to find the sweet spot that sounds best to you.